SubhanHakverdiyev/DrugFree/README.md

 ## Acknowledgments
-Prepared for CGI city of Tampere challange.
+Prepared for CGI city of Tampere challange in JunxtionX 2020 hackathon.